RRinTransportation/itsc24-rr-tutorial/index.md

 </table>

 We are also grateful to the [REROUTE](https://reroute-project.eu/) project funded by Horizon Europe Marie Skłodowska-Curie Actions (MSCA) for their help in organizing the tutorial.

+### Potential future topics
+We simply did not have enough time to cover many important topics in the area!
+If you have suggestions for what you need to succeed in your research, we are all ears.
+Here are a few potential future topics:
+- **Data sharing and management for RR**: What are best practices for storing data?
+How to choose a data format, and does it matter?
+How to participate in RR inspite of data with sensitive information?
+- **Reproducible Analysis**: Our analysis pipeline are getting more and more sophisticated.
+What are best practices for leveraging Jupyter or Google Colab notebooks to perform and share interactive analysis?
+- **Reproducible Reporting**: What are dynamic documents?
+Reproducible reports?
+How does someone create one?
+- **Best Practices for Peer Review and Publication**: What role do reviewers and publication policies play in reproducible research?
+How can we move the needle forward?
+What are open science checklists?
+How well are they working?
+- **Reproducibility in Machine Learning and AI**: How can we standardize and manage ML experiments for reproducibility?
+- **Addressing non-technical barriers to reproducible research**: The elephant in the room is the pressure to 'publish or perish'; researchers simply respond to the incentive structure.
+What or who can make a difference in RR?
+- **Case Studies in ITS**: Do we understand the extent of the RR issue in the field of ITS?
+How can we find out?
+What are the success stories of RR in ITS?
+What are the horror stories?